Josiane Balasko

 Josiane Balasko (born Josiane Balašković; 15 April 1950) is a French actress, writer, and director.
-She has been nominated seven times for César Awards, and won twice.
+She has been nominated eight times for César Awards, and won three times.

 Career

 One of Balasko's most recognized roles among English speakers is as a lesbian in 1995's Gazon maudit (French Twist).
 She won the 1996 César Award (shared with Telsche Boorman) for Best Original Screenplay or Adaptation, and was also nominated as Best Director.
 The movie was nominated for Best Film.

 Balasko's other César nominations for Best Actress were for Too Beautiful for You (1989), Tout le monde n'a pas eu la chance d'avoir des parents communistes (1993), and That Woman (2003).